pzhao1799/WilliamstownPoliceModeling/Report/Report.md

 This project is an effort to create a publicly accessible digital archive of Williamstown Police Department records.

-We are motivated in part by the recent history of the Williamstown Police Department.
+We are motivated by the need for immediate police transparency in our community and hundreds of other similarly-sized communities nationwide.
+We are motivated in particular by the recent history of the Williamstown Police Department.
 The *Williams Record* provides good coverage of some of the recent events that inspired this work.
 [This](https://williamsrecord.com/352894/news/lawsuit-brought-by-wpd-sergeant-alleges-sexual-assault-racial-harassment-by-williamstown-police-chief-and-unnamed-officers/) is an excellent starting place.

 We conducted interviews with students and community members and identified questions that need to be examined.
 Key questions include examining police activity by time of day, identifying patterns of activity of individual officers, identifying patterns of police activity at the elementary school, and looking for evidence for the broad reasons for ticket-writing.
 For more information, please contact Chad Topaz.

+We are hopeful that this project will provide inspiration and useful information to others engaging in similar work in other communities.
+If you are interested in connecting with researchers working on this project, please contact Chad Topaz.

 ## Materials